 Card issuers divide the world into two groups: “transactors” who use their cards for purchases and pay off the balances each month; and “revolvers” who carry balances on their cards, paying interest charges month to month.

 To pure transactors, the balances on their cards aren’t really debts at all, since any purchases will be paid off before interest charges are applied.

-The percentage of U.S. households revolving credit card debt from month to month has been level at about 37 percent in 2019, from 38 percent in 2018, after steadily falling from 41 percent since 2010, according to the National Foundation for Credit Counseling.
+The percentage of U.S. households revolving credit card debt from month to month increased to 43% in 2020, up from 37% in 2019.
+Before 2020, that number had held steady for several years after a drop that began in 2010, according to the National Foundation for Credit Counseling.7

-Credit card delinquency rates track the percentage of Americans who are late in paying their bills, and as such, often are a harbinger or rising credit card debt.
+Credit card delinquency rates track the percentage of Americans who are late in paying their bills, and as such, often are a harbinger of rising credit card debt.

-Recently, credit card delinquencies of 30 days or more, as tracked by the Federal Reserve, have been increasing after falling for years.
-Delinquencies ballooned in the wake of the Great Recession, which started at the end of 2017, then began tapering off.
+Credit card delinquencies of 30 days or more, as tracked by the Federal Reserve, decreased during most of 2020 after an upward trend that began in 2015.
+Delinquencies ballooned in the wake of the Great Recession, then began to fall steeply starting in mid-2009.8

 Credit card delinquency rates, like average card debt, vary.
 Some sources consider a credit card account to be delinquent if it is past due by 30, 60 or 90 days.

 How to get out of credit card debt

 If you are late paying your credit card bills and struggling in a quicksand of debt, there are ways to erase all of that red ink.